 An interesting example of a physical device that has been connected to a smart farming technology is the ELIXIA LED grow light.
 The additional compatibility with helioCORE™ control system transforms ELIXIA, giving it access to a suite of automation tools such as DLI, and on target control modules.

 The focus of Smart Farming is to access data and the application of the data.
 Smart Farming follows a cycle where the observed data is recorded, the data is fed to a cloud-hosted IoT platform with predefined decision rules that verify the condition of the object, and then data models identify any deficiency.
 Lastly the information is sent to the user who in-turn takes an action.

 Let’s take a look at the benefits of implementing modern information and data technologies into your commercial or local farm.

 1. Increase Production and Quality of Yields

-Some agricultural IoT products are crop management devices thereby enabling precision farming.
+Some agricultural IoT products are crop management devices thereby enabling precision farming for complete greenhouse automation.
 Parallel to weather stations, they can be placed in a grow environment or a field to collect specific data for crops.
 Elements like temperature, daily light integral, light intensity and precipitation are collected and recorded by the devices.
 Data on these elements allow you to achieve better control over the production process and to maintain higher standards of crop quality.
 Optimized crop cultivation practices such as accurate planting times, providing the right amount of light to crops, watering and harvesting directly increases production rates.
 Smart farming techniques also enable farmers to monitor the needs of individual plants and adjust their nutrition.
 This prevents disease and enhances drove and crop health.

 2. Real-time Data